Automattic/jetpack/readme.txt

 **Bug Fixes**

 * Admin Page: change wording on Post By Email button when no email address was generated yet. #6894
+* Tiled Galleries: make sure images are not distorted when using the Photon service. #6900
+* Theme Tools: allow removing connections from The Social Links feature. #6900

 = 4.8.2 =